owenosborn/music_rootfs/eyesy-os3.md

 # General

-Start with lite version of latest (bookworm).
+Start with lite version of bullseye (legacy).
 Boot it up so that the resize partition thing happens.
 Then shutdown and create another primary partition with ext4 (give about 5 GB to root, 3 GB to the new one) using gparted or whatever from another machine.

 It should ask to create new user. use music,music

 then boot and run raspi-config

 * change hostname to eyesy
-* disable wait for network on boot <--?? where is this?
-* change wifi location to US
-* change timezone
-* enter wifi ssid <-- ??
 * under interfacing disable serial console, enable port
 * enable ssh